ArKT-7/won-deployer/guide/English/won-deployer-install-en.md

    won-deployer --debug
    ```

-## 3. Dualboot setup from android to windows
+## 3. Dualboot setup - for booting android to windows

 ### Prerequisites